Should we move?

 Should We Move?

-We were torn down the middle, as we both believed we could say yes or no in good conscience.
+We both believed we could say yes or no in good conscience.
 “I feel like I’m in a pinball machine,” Trevor told me.
 I felt like I was in a pressure cooker.

 God could be glorified and we could be devoted to good works in either place.
 Neither decision was sinful.
 “It’s not even that one decision would be wiser than another,” one of our elders remarked when we asked for advice.

 We prayed, searched Zillow.com, talked, and both completed an exercise of best and worst-case scenarios if we did or didn’t go.
-And as I mentioned, we also sought counsel.
+We also sought counsel.
 Here are a couple helpful pieces of advice/questions we received:

 - The burden of proof lies with the new place.
-It’s up to them to convince you that it’s worth all you’d be giving up.
+It’s their job to convince you it’s worth all you’d be giving up.
 If you are divided right down the middle, it doesn’t sound like there’s enough there for you to say yes.

 - Who do you want to do life and ministry with?